-- Robot Soccer Challenge - In the concluding activity of the unit, students learn how two LEGO NXT bricks can be programmed to send and receive messages from each other and respond accordingly.
-Using the (provided) programs, they see how the controller (an NXT brick acting as the remote control device) sends different Bluetooth messages when its buttons are pressed and how the receiver (a LEGO brick/taskbot) moves when it receives Bluetooth messages.
+- Robot Soccer Challenge - In the concluding activity of the unit, students learn how two LEGO EV3 bricks can be programmed to send and receive messages from each other and respond accordingly.
+Using the (provided) programs, they see how the controller (an EV3 brick acting as the remote control device) sends different Bluetooth messages when its buttons are pressed and how the receiver (a LEGO brick/taskbot) moves when it receives Bluetooth messages.
 Students examine how the programs work in tandem as they play "robot soccer."

 Pre-Quiz: Before starting the lesson, administer the two-question Gears Pre-Quiz by handing out paper copies (also on slide 2).
 The pre-quiz assesses students' prior knowledge about gears and machines with gears.
 The answers are provided on the Gears Pre-Quiz Answer Key (and slide 3).

 Understanding Check: Have students respond to the two-questions provided on the Get in Gear Worksheet (also on slide 10) to check for their comprehension on gear train arrangements and the corresponding effect on the speed of the output gear.
 Refer to the answers on the Get in Gear Worksheet Answer Key (and slide 11).

 Lesson Summary Assessment